srijan/srijan_blog/_posts/2013-08-18-vagrant-box-for-archlinux.md

 tags: [vagrant, archlinux, virtualbox]
 categories: [programming]
 published: true
+description: "A vagrant box for Archlinux 64 bit"
 ---

 I have been using [Vagrant][1] a lot since its beginning, and the boxes provided by them have been enough till now.